 Even insects can be blendmasters.
 For them, the art of blending is natural, essential and instinctive.

-We are talking about bees, which blend nectars from different plants to create a foodstuff which for millennia was the only available sugar concentrate.
+We are talking about bees, which blend nectars from different plants to create a honey which for millennia was the only available sugar concentrate.
 Indeed, even the ancient Egyptians placed jars full of honey next to mummies to accompany them to the afterlife.
 It was also used during the Roman Empire, while in India it has always been considered to have cleansing, aphrodisiac and healing properties, as well as being very tasty.